Parrycys/tp/docs/DeveloperGuide.md

     1. Execute: `list`, then `deletewithtag colleagues`

        Expected: All contacts with tag `colleagues` are deleted.
-Status message and timestamp updated.

 2. Tag Not Found

     1. Execute: `deletewithtag nonexistenttag`

-       Expected: No contacts deleted, error or "no matching contacts" message shown.
+       Expected: No contacts deleted and "0 persons deleted!" message shown.

 3. Case Insensitivity